goldn light shines on a long, winding road.

 Leave of Absence

-A Leave of Absence is an unpaid leave for a period not to exceed 12 months that is available to employees who need time off due to personal (non-medical) reasons or due to family or medical reasons that are not eligible for City Leaves, such as Family Medical Leave and is only available at the discretion of the Fire Chief.
+A Leave of Absence is an unpaid leave of up to 12 months available to employees who need time off for personal (non-medical) reasons or for family or medical reasons that are not eligible for city leaves, such as Family Medical Leave.
+It is available only at the discretion of the Fire Chief.

 For more information, see Personnel Rule 7.3: Leave of Absence and/or contact the Department’s City of Seattle Human Resources representative.